 Abstract

-The OGC HY_Features implementation standard defines a standard information model for the identification of hydrologic features independent from geometric representation and scales.
-The conceptual model describes the most important hydrologic features by defining the fundamental relationships among the major components of the hydrosphere, including the hierarchy of basins and the segmentation of watercourses, to reflect hydrologic significance and topological connectivity of hydrologic features across disparate representations.
+The OGC HY_Features implementation standard defines a standard information model for the identification of hydrologic features independent from geometric representation and scale.
+The conceptual model describes hydrologic features by defining the fundamental relationships among major components of the hydrosphere.
+This includes relationships such as the hierarchy of basins, the segmentation of watercourses, and the topological connectivity of hydrologic features.

-The core concept of multiple representation of hydrologic features supports referencing these features across different information systems to assist the organization of their observation and modeling as well as the aggregation of generated data into integrated suites of datasets and data products on global, regional, or basin scales.
+The standard is based on the concept that a given hydrologic feature may have multiple representations.
+This supports referencing the same feature(s) in different information systems and assists the organization and cataloging of observations, model results, or other studies of a feature.
+The ability to represent the same watershed, river, or other hydrologic feature in several ways is critical to aggregation of cross-referenced features into integrated datasets and data products on global, regional, or basin scales.

 The Hydrologic feature types are defined using the OGC General Feature Model (ISO19109:2006) with reference to definitions within the International Glossary for Hydrology.
 The conceptual model is expressed in the Geographic Information Conceptual Schema Language (ISO19103:2005) using the Unified Modeling Language (UML).